 By which I mean, don’t go too crazy with an unsustainable challenge that will be totally beyond you in terms of time, cost, energy, or ability.

-For example, if you work long days, or you’re studying hard right now, or you’re a busy parent, you will likely not be in a position to cook a three course meal from scratch every night.
+For example, if you work long days, or you’re studying hard right now, or you’re a busy parent, you will likely not be in a position to cook a new recipe from scratch every single night.

 Perhaps you could instead aim to cut out heavily processed fast food or ditch alcohol or fizzy drinks.